 Michael H. Park

 Mr. Park assists clients on a broad range of litigation and securities enforcement matters.
-He represents clients facing investigations and litigation against the U.S. Department of Justice, the SEC, FINRA, and other federal and state regulators in a wide array of subject areas, including securities, criminal, commercial, administrative, and constitutional law.
-Previously, Mr. Park was a litigation partner at Dechert LLP.
+He represents clients facing investigations and litigation in a wide array of subject areas, including securities, criminal, commercial, administrative, and constitutional law.
+Previously, Mr. Park was a litigation partner at a large international law firm.
 Mr. Park also served as an Attorney-Adviser in the U.S. Department of Justice, Office of Legal Counsel, where he advised White House and other Executive Branch officials on a variety of complex matters, including national security issues, constitutional questions, and congressional investigations.

 Mr. Park is a former law clerk to Supreme Court Justice Samuel A. Alito, for whom he also clerked on the United States Court of Appeals for the Third Circuit.
 Mr. Park received the National Asian Pacific American Bar Association’s “2013 Best Lawyers Under 40” award recognizing attorneys who have demonstrated prominence in the practice of law and dedication to the Asian Pacific American community.
-Mr. Park is an adjunct professor for the George Mason University School of Law Supreme Court Clinic.
+Mr. Park is an adjunct professor at the Antonin Scalia Law School at George Mason University.
 He is also a member of the Board of Trustees of the Supreme Court Historical Society, the Board of Directors of Operation Exodus Inner City, and the Asian American Bar Association of New York.

 Mr. Park earned his A.B. magna cum laude from Princeton University and his J.D. from Yale Law School, where he served as Managing Editor of the Yale Law Journal.
 Mr. Park is a member of the New York bar.